domu904/katanspec/README.md

 - a good vim story will bring developers from other stacks to try .Net development
 - your build, test, and general SDLC will revolve around the command line, positioning yourself for automation of "all things"
 - better autocompletion for non-C# words and your own C# code
+- yes, you still get autocompletion for the .Net framework (though arguably not as good)

 The bad

-- steep, steep learning curve (2-3 month commitment, but well worth it)
+- steep learning curve (2-3 month commitment, but well worth it)
+- I've included a vim tutorial for you to practice.
+Copy the following text into vim and work through it: [vim tutorial](https://raw.github.com/amirrajan/katanspec/master/vim_tutorial.txt)
-- no built-in debugger (it's a text editor not an IDE, heavy emphasis on testing and Console.WriteLine)
+- no built-in debugger (it's a text editor not an IDE, heavy emphasis on testing and Console.WriteLine).
+If you need to debug, you can install an Express Edition of Visual Studio and insert the following line of code anywhere in your app to initiate debugging: `System.Diagnostics.Debugger.Launch()`
 - heavy use of the command line
-- .Net's project and solution files make it a painful to change files (rake solves this)
+- .Net's project and solution files make it a painful to change files (rake and WarmuP help solve this)
 - you're starting from scratch, stitching together your vim environment (especially for .Net development)
-- poor autocompletion for .Net BCL
+- yes, you still get autocompletion for the .Net framework (though arguably not as good)
 - no Resharper
 - you'll be "that guy/gal that uses vim for everything"
 - you may lose childhood memories as you become more proficient with vim trying remember all the shortcut's you've created